KittyGiraudel/site/index.md

 title: Hi there, I’m Hugo.
 tags:
   - Hugo Giraudel
-  - blog
+  - author
-  - css
+  - speaker
-  - sass
+  - developer
 ---

 I’m a non-binary developer leading the web team at [N26](https://n26.com) in Berlin.
 For a longer version, [read more about me](/about/).